 In John Okada’s 1957 novel, a young Japanese American in Seattle resists the World War II draft (responding “no” twice in a government questionnaire).
 He goes to a camp for two years, and prison for another two.
 When he returns to Seattle, he’s met with the scorn of his family and feels “like an intruder in a world to which he had no claim.”
-Okada, a Seattleite himself, parses the complexities of identity in Seattle's Japanese American community, during one of this country’s darkest moments.
+Okada, a Seattleite himself, parses the complexities of identity in Seattle's Japanese American community during a grim moment in this country.

 Riots I Have Known by Ryan Chapman

 During a prison riot he (perhaps) provoked, this slim novel’s unnamed narrator locks himself inside the Will and Edith Rosenberg Media Center for Journalistic Excellence in the Penal Arts.
 He’s writing a final dispatch: part editor’s note, part confession, part scabrous ramble.
 University of Puget Sound–alum Ryan Champan’s first novel reads—in the very best way, all zooming sentences and layered, erudite jokes—like Nabokov live-blogging a prison riot.